-1. Items entered for exhibition at the lowa State Fair must be ready for display in the home, gallery, or intended final display location: pictures framed, wall hangings and pictures ready to hang, etc. Make sure hangers are strong enough to support the item.
-Command Strips or other quick attach products are usually not adequate hangers.
-Items not ready for display will be dropped one ribbon placing.

-- 2. Exhibits made from kits or preformed molds will not be accepted.
+- 1. Exhibits must be ready for display (artwork framed, wall hanging.
+Make sure hangers are strong enough to support the item.
+Command Strips or other quick attach progs and pictures ready to hang, etc.) or the member must explain how a larger, heavier exhibit will be displayed ducts are usually not adequate hangers.
+Items not ready for display will be dropped one ribbon placing. - 2.
+Exhibits made from kits or preformed molds will not be accepted.
 Exception: Preformed molds (greenware, whiteware) may be used to provide the appropriate surface for a process technique or application of original design. - 3.
 If the exhibit is a finished art object, the source of inspiration of the design, design sketches, or other process for creating the object and design must be included.
 For additional information, see the Visual Arts and Design Elements & Art Principles Exhibit Tip Sheets at www.extension.iastate.edu/4h/exhibit-tip-sheets. - 4.
-If the exhibit is a finished art object, information must be included explaining the application of design elements and art principles used in creation of the work. - Original works of art must be a creative expression of a design unique to the artist or represent a significant modification to an existing design to make a new and original statement by the artist. - 6.
+If the exhibit is a finished art object, information must be included explaining the application of design elements and art principles used in creation of the work. - 5.
+Original works of art must be a creative expression of a design unique to the artist or represent a significant modification to an existing design to make a new and original statement by the artist. - 6.
 Exhibition of derivative works created by a 4-H member is prohibited without the written permission of the original copyright holder/owner.
-Use of copyrighted or trademarked designs, images, logos, or materials in 4-H visual arts exhibits is prohibited unless written permission has been obtained from the copyright or trademark holder/owner.
-For additional information, see 4-H Exhibit Copyright Information at https://www.extension.iastate.edu/4h/visual-art.
+Use of copyrighted or trademarked designs, images, logos, or materials in 4-H visual arts exhibits is prohibited unless written permission has been obtained from the copyright or